College of Health Sciences

 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085

 The University of Memphis is seeking accreditation of a new physical therapist education program from CAPTE.
-The program plans to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, in Nov.
-2025.
+On October 31, 2025, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.